top of page

 We humans, on the other hand, are only able to give another person what he or she needs to a limited extent.
 On the one hand, this is related to the fact that every hu-man being is needy himself and can only exist in the long term and respond to the needs of others if his own basic needs are met.
 In addition, people often have selfish or even deceptive intentions.
 Furthermore, the reality is that relationships between people are changeable and volatile, now more than ever....

 God, on the other hand, who himself does not need anything because he has every-thing from himself, is able to satisfy all our needs.
-That is why the bond with God forms the life foundation of every human being.
+That's why the bond with God forms the foundation of every person's life.

-Restoring this lost relationship between us humans and our Creator and father is the goal behind God's plan of salvation, which God accomplished through Jesus Christ.
+Restoring this lost relationship between us humans and our Creator and Father is the goal of God's plan of salvation, which God realized through Jesus Christ.

 bottom of page